In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 1) Setting unrealistic programme goals

 Usually, the first mistake of an unsuccessful programme is setting unrealistic goals and key objectives.
-When setting goals for your loyalty programme, a good method to follow is the SMART principle: Specific, Measurable, Attainable, Relevant and Time-based.
-There are alternatives in the acronym but we’ll stick with these.
+A good method to follow is the SMART principle: Specific, Measurable, Attainable, Relevant and Time-based.

 For a loyalty programme, SMART goals may look something like this: